Flevian/accomsystem/README.md

 * Maven
     *maven version 3.0.3 or higher
 *Internet connection
-    *This is important for maven to download dependecies from maven centrall in initial project set up
+    *This is important for maven to download dependencies from maven central in initial project set up
 # Database Mysql database
-   1.Create database named  `db_accomodation`
+   1.Create database named  `home`
    2.To set db password open file named application.yml.(path from project root = src/main/resources/application.yml)

-#Log In
+#Registering users
   1.ADMIN
-     username  'ochiwladek'
-     password  'ochiwladek.'//Take note of the fullstop.

-  2.STUDENT
-    a) Account 1
-        username 'teststudent'
-        password 'pass'
-    b)Account 2
-        username 'mike'
-        password 'pass'
+     sign up into the system using the sign up link.
+     *From a linux terminal or windows command prompt, navigate to project root directory of the extracted zip file and run mysql queries and access users table and change the role to 'ADMIN', take note it should be in uppercase.

+  2.STUDENT(S)
  #Student sign up
    New students can sign up into the system using the sign up link.
    They complete their profiles before they can start booking.
+#log in
+   use username or email and the pass word you provided during sign up.
 # How to run
   *Import the sql file provided named init.sql (path= project root directory).
   *From a linux terminal or windows command prompt, navigate to project root directory of the extracted zip file and